NBA 2K League holding qualifying event in South Korea

 Prospects will also be interviewed by league representatives.

-During the event, Gen.G, who recently gained an NBA 2K team that will start play in Shanghai, China in 2020, will unveil their team name, logo and social media channels.
+During the event, Gen.G, who recently gained an NBA 2K team from Shanghai, China, will unveil their team name, logo and social media channels.
+The team, which will train at Gen.G’s Los Angeles HQ during the 2020 season, will be the first NBA 2K League team outside of North America.

 “We’re excited to be holding our second Asia-Pacific invitational in Seoul and that Gen.G will be working with us on the event as part of our strategic relationship to develop elite NBA 2K talent across the Asia-Pacific region,” NBA 2K League managing director Brendan Donohue said in a statement.
 “Last season’s APAC Invitational identified several players who became eligible for the NBA 2K League Draft, and given the talent in the region we fully expect the level of competition to be even greater this year.”